-During the year ended 31 December 2018, fixed remuneration for MRTs was £5,659,000 (2017: £4,790,000) and variable remuneration was £nil (2017: £905,341), of this variable remuneration £nil (2017: £235,000) was deferred.
+During the year ended 31 December 2019, fixed remuneration for MRTs was £5,272,154 (2018: £5,659,000) and variable remuneration was £nil (2018: £nil), of this variable remuneration £nil (2018: £nil) was deferred.

 The Bank applies an exemption on the basis of confidential information in the remuneration code disclosures, where disclosure of Material Risk Taker remuneration by business area would result in the individuals' ready identification.